alexbaryzhikov/alisp/README.md

 `if`      | branching instruction: `(if test pro_exp [con_expr])`.
 `func`    | create a function: `(func (var ...) expr1 expr2 ...)`.
 Expressions are function body.
 `block`   | create a block statement: `(block expr1 expr2 ...)`.
 Returns the value of the last expression in a list.
 `ret`     | return from a block statement: `(ret expr)`.
-Interrupts block evaluation and returns a value of an expression.
+Interrupts block evaluation and returns the value of the argument.
 `null?`   | test if object/expression is a NULL: `(null? expr)`.
 `print`   | print arguments to stdout: `(print expr1 expr2 ...)`.
 Arguments may be quoted strings `"this is string"`.
 `println` | same as `print` but with newline at the end.